-In order to combat excess artificial lighting pollution along the beaches of Florida, Broward County modified its Land Use Plan in 1996 to initiate The Broward County Beach Lighting Management Plan.
-Every coastal municipality within the County was required to enact and enforce a lighting ordinance requiring people to turn off beachfront lighting during the sea turtle nesting season.
-The Broward County Sea Turtle Conservation program conducts beach lighting surveys at night, starting from March thru September in order to list and track lighted properties by street address.
-These surveys include type of visibility (direct or indirect), location of lights on property, and photo documentation of lights.
-All property lights visible from the beach are documented and provided to respective code enforcement officers.
+In order to combat excess artificial lighting along Broward County’s coastline, the County modified its Land Use Plan in 1997 to initiate the Broward County Beach Lighting Management Plan.
+Each coastal municipality within the County was required to enact and enforce a lighting ordinance requiring the extinguishing of beachfront lighting during sea turtle nesting season.
+The Broward County Sea Turtle Conservation Program (BCSTCP) conducts beach lighting surveys at night, from March through September, to document improperly lighted properties by street address.
+These surveys include type of fixture, approximate number of lights, and photo documentation of ordinance violations.
+All noncompliant lights visible from the beach are documented and surveys are provided to respective code enforcement officers each month.

-If you or someone you know currently resides on a beachfront property, there are several simple measures you can take to substantially lessen the impact of artificial lighting on sea turtles:
+If you or someone you know resides on a beachfront property, there are several measures you can take to lessen the impact of artificial lighting on sea turtles:

 - Turn off unnecessary lights that are visible from nesting beaches.